 - Opening Credits: Introduce the film and some of its creative team.

-- Closing Credits: Ensure the cast and crew has received their due credit.
+- Closing Credits: Ensure the cast and crew have received their due credit.

 - Time & Place: Help viewers follow along in the story by introducing cities and timestamps.